muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ------
 You will be taken to a Service Access configuration form.
 Here, you should select Use an existing service role, which will auto-select the aws-elasticbeanstalk-service-role and auto-populate the aws-elasticbeanstalk-ec2-role as the instance profile:
 You may now click the Skip to Review button as Steps 3-6 are not applicable.
 Click the Submit button and wait for your new EBS application and environment to be created and launch.

-Required Updates for Docker Compose
+Required Updates for Docker Compose:

 1. Rename the current docker-compose file
 Rename the `docker-compose.yml` file to `docker-compose-dev.yml`.
 Going forward you will need to pass a flag to specify which compose file you want to build and run from: